serhatozdursun/com.pythonanywhere.weathershopper.tests/README.md

 <a name="report"></a>
 ## Report

 I've used the cucumber report, it generates the reports under the reports directory.
 It generates two types of reports, an HTML and a JSON report.
-If a failure occurs, it will take a screenshot, if the scanner is still working.
+If a failure occurs, it will take a screenshot, if the browser is still working.
 So it will add that screenshot to the report
 </br>
 </br>
 </br>